Last week you noticed your teeth were a little more sensitive than usual.

-But you’re probably wondering: Are dentists in Bangkok safe?
-How much do they cost?
+You might have questions like: Are Bangkok dentists safe?
+How much do they charge?
 Where should I go?

-This guide shows how to pick the right dentist in Bangkok, where to go for general and complex treatment, and how much it costs.
+This guide helps you pick the right dentist in Bangkok.
+It covers where to go for basic and advanced treatments and how much they cost.

 "*" indicates required fields